kirstvh/BioCCP.jl/README.md

 ### 2. Case study Pluto notebook

-The [second Pluto notebook](/notebooks/BioCCP_Case_Study.jl) contains two case studies, illustrating the application of the BioCCP.jl package to real biological problems (references below), more specifically:
+The [second Pluto notebook](/notebooks/BioCCP_Case_Study.jl) contains two case studies, illustrating the application of the BioCCP.jl package to real biological problems, more specifically:

-&emsp; **(1)** &emsp; Studying the required sample size and related statistics for a genome-wide CRISPR experiment, based on a
-&emsp; [study from Chen *et al.* (2015)](https://doi.org/10.1016/j.cell.2015.02.038) concerning tumour research in mouse models.
+**(1)** &emsp; Studying the required sample size and related statistics for a genome-wide CRISPR experiment, based on a [study from Chen *et al.* (2015)](https://doi.org/10.1016/j.cell.2015.02.038) concerning tumour research in mouse models.

-&emsp; **(2)** &emsp; Determining coverage of a combinatorial protein engineering experiment, based on a &emsp; [study from Duyvejonck *et al.* (2021)](https://doi.org/10.3390/antibiotics10030293) focusing on the development of endolysins as alternative antibiotics.
+**(2)** &emsp; Determining coverage of a combinatorial protein engineering experiment, based on a [study from Duyvejonck *et al.* (2021)](https://doi.org/10.3390/antibiotics10030293) focusing on the development of endolysins as alternative antibiotics.